truefoundry/elasti/tests/e2e/README.md

 - **`manifest/`**: Contains Kubernetes manifest files and Helm values files
-  - Deployment manifests for target applications
-  - ElastiService custom resources
-  - Istio gateway and virtual service configurations
-  - Chart values for component installation

 - **`tests/`**: Contains the actual KUTTL tests
-  - Each directory represents an individual test (numbered for execution order)
+  - Each directory represents an individual test
   - Each file within a test directory represents a step in that test
-  - Tests follow naming convention with prefix `00-`, `01-`, etc. for execution ordering
+  - Each steps follow naming convention with prefix `00-`, `01-`, etc. for execution ordering
 - **`temp/`**: Contains work-in-progress tests and experimental scenarios
-  - Used for development and debugging of new test cases
-  - Not included in automated test runs

 - **`kind-config.yaml`**: Configuration for the Kind cluster used in testing
 - **`kuttl-test.yaml`**: Configuration file for KUTTL tests
-  - Defines lightweight, persistent resources shared across tests
   - Contains commands that run before test execution

 ## Test Scenarios